adamsjoe/SZ_Test/README.md

 ## Improvements

 As mentioned above some of the tests are quite large.
-This repo could benefit from a slight refactor to aid readability. **_Update_**: To show how this would work, please look at the `experimental.spec.ts` file the `tests\roles` directory.
+This repo could benefit from a slight refactor to aid readability.

+**_Update_**: To show how this would work, please look at the `experimental.spec.ts` file the `tests\roles` directory.

 The single test which is present is much shorter than others.
-For this, I abstracted the axios call out to thie `experimental.spec.ts` file.
+I have redone the createRole test using this ne method.
+For this new method, I abstracted the axios call out to thie `apiRequest.ts` file.
 I added the options as a const within that file and again extracted the endpoint from the config file.

 The new `makeApiCall` function takes the body of the query as a parameter and returns an object with both the response code and the response text.